 If the destination of the request is the local MISF itself, the local MISF responds with MIS_Capability_Discover.confirm.
 If the destination of the request is a remote MISF, the local MISF shall generate a corresponding MIS_Capability_Discover request message to the remote MISF if it does not have the capability information of the remote MISF.

 MIS_Capability_Discovering.indication

 Function

-This primitive is used by an MISF to notify an MIS user on the receipt of an MIS_Capability_Discover request message from a peer MISF.
+This is an additional parameter for handover use cases..

 Semantics of service primitive

 MIS_Capability_Discover.indication (